A Pipecat project will often consist of the following:

 The anatomy of a bot runner service is entirery arbitrary, but at very least will have a method that spawns a new bot process, for example:

-requests or webhooks, then configures the session (such as creating rooms on your transport provider) and instantiates a new bot process.
+This pseudo code defines a /start_bot/ endpoint which listens for incoming user POST requests or webhooks, then configures the session (such as creating rooms on your transport provider) and instantiates a new bot process.

 A client will typically require some information regarding the newly spawned bot, such as a web address, so we also return some JSON with the necessary details.